markpippins/atomic/docs/nucleus-broker-service.md

 ```

 This code creates a `RestFsClient`, which sends a `ServiceRequest` to the broker and returns the `FsListResponse` from the `ServiceResponse`.

+## Database Architecture

+The system features a mixed database architecture:

+- **MongoDB Services**: `user-service`, `user-access-service`, `broker-gateway`, and others use MongoDB for document-based storage
+- **JPA Services**: Services with actual JPA entities continue to use JPA with MySQL
+- **Configuration**: Some services previously configured for JPA have had those configurations commented out since they don't contain JPA entities